From Symmetry to Geometry: Tractable Nonconvex Problems: Nonconvex Problems with Rotational Symmetry

 where as above $\rho$ is a regularizer that encourages the factors to be balanced.

-\paragraph{Matrix Sensing} If $\mc A = \mc I$ is the identity operator, \eqref{eqn:low-rank-obj1} is simply the factorization problem.
-In this special situation, the measurement operator $\mc A$ {\em exactly} preserves the geometry of {\em all} $n_1 \times n_2$ matrices, in the sense that $\| \mc A [ \mb X ] \|_F = \| \mb X \|_F$ for all $\mb X$.
-When the number of measurements is small ($m < n_1 n_2$), this is impossible.
-Fortunately, \eqref{eqn:low-rank-obj1} still ``behaves like factorization'', and hence can be used to recover $\mb X_0$, as long as $\mc A$ {\em approximately} preserves the geometry of the {\em low-rank} matrices -- a much lower dimensional set \cite{park2016non,bhojanapalli2016global,zhu2018global,li2018non,li2019symmetry}.\footnote{This intuition can be formalized through the {\em rank restricted isometry property} (rank RIP) \cite{recht2010guaranteed,davenport2016overview}.} When this approximation is sufficiently accurate, there is a bijection between the critical points of the sensing problem \eqref{eqn:low-rank-obj1} and those of factorization, which preserves the index (number of negative eigenvalues).
+\paragraph{Matrix Sensing} If $\mc A = \mc I$ is an identity operator, then \eqref{eqn:low-rank-obj1} simply reduces to the factorization problem.
+In this special situation, the measurement operator $\mc A$ {\em exactly} preserves the geometry of {\em all} $n_1 \times n_2$ matrices, in the sense that $\| \mc A [ \mb X ] \|_2 = \| \mb X \|_F$ for all $\mb X$.
+However, when $\mc A$ is a generic operator rather than an identity map, and the number of measurements is small ($m < n_1 n_2$), the exact geometric preservation becomes impossible.
+Fortunately, as long as $\mc A$ {\em approximately} preserves the geometry of the {\em low-rank} matrices -- a much lower dimensional set \cite{park2016non,bhojanapalli2016global,zhu2018global,li2018non,li2019symmetry}, then \eqref{eqn:low-rank-obj1} still ``behaves like the factorization problem'', and hence can be used to recover $\mb X_0$.\footnote{This intuition can be formalized through the {\em rank restricted isometry property} (rank RIP) \cite{recht2010guaranteed,davenport2016overview}.} When this approximation is sufficiently accurate, there is a bijection between the critical points of the sensing problem \eqref{eqn:low-rank-obj1} and those of factorization, which preserves the index (number of negative eigenvalues).
 Under this condition, every local minimum of the sensing problem is global \cite{bhojanapalli2016global}.

 \paragraph{Matrix Completion} The most practical and important instance of the general sensing model \eqref{eqn:low-rank-obj1} is the {\em matrix completion} problem \cite{candes2009exact}, in which the goal is to recover a low-rank matrix from a subset of its entries.
-This model problem arises e.g., in collaborative filtering \cite{rennie2005fast,koren2009bellkor}, where the goal is to predict users' preferences for various products based a few observed preferences.
+This model problem arises, e.g., in collaborative filtering \cite{rennie2005fast,koren2009bellkor}, where the goal is to predict users' preferences for various products based a few observed preferences.
 Variants of this problem also appear in sensor networks (determining positions of sensors from a few distance measurements) \cite{biswas2006semidefinite,so2007theory}, imaging (recovering shape from illumination) \cite{wu2010robust,zhou2014low} and the geosciences \cite{yang2013seismic,kumar2015efficient}, just to name a few.